 What's this about my "torso"?

-Each size (Medium, long, small, etc) within a particular backpack model series will best fit backpackers within a two-inch range or so.
+Many of our packs have a highly adjustable shoulder harness which almost makes them one-size-fits-all.
+Even if sized, (Medium, long, small, etc) they will best fit backpackers within a two-inch range or so.
 The fit has to do mostly with the length of your torso.
 This is the length along your spine, starting at the top at the C7 vertebrae, which is the bone at the base of your neck that sticks out when you bend your neck forward, down to your lower back even with those hip bones that stick out and support your spare tire - the iliac crest is what that's called.
 It's tricky to measure yourself, so get a friend with a measuring tape to help you figure it out.
 For a picture/diagram of how to measure your torso, see here.
 Once you know your torso length, then select the backpack within a series that best matches it.
 For example, most "Mediums" will fit torsos from about 17" to 19"; the packs have various adjustments to narrow that down.
 Don't assume just because you're tall or short that your torso length is that way too; always measure to be sure.
 Many of our packs have a highly adjustable shoulder harness which almost makes them one-size-fits-all.
 See our complete line of backpacks. and watch our video on selecting and fitting a backpack.

 I'm going on a weekend trip.